sh7CBAC/Heimdall/README.md

 bash <(curl -Ls https://raw.githubusercontent.com/sh7CBAC/Heimdall/main/install.sh)
 ```

-During installation, Heimdall downloads the latest public release package, installs the panel, configures the service, and guides you through the initial setup.
+During installation, Heimdall downloads the latest public release package, installs the panel, configures the system service, and walks you through the initial setup.
+For small and typical single-server deployments, SQLite is simple, lightweight, and recommended.
+If you plan to manage more than 500 clients, or if you need better performance for larger operational environments, PostgreSQL is recommended for improved scalability and database handling.

-For most single-server deployments, **SQLite** is the recommended choice. **PostgreSQL** is also available for larger deployments, higher client counts, and more advanced operational environments.

 ---

 ## ✨ What Makes Heimdall Different?

 Heimdall is designed for operators who need more control, cleaner subscription delivery, and a more practical workflow for real-world Xray deployments.
 It keeps the familiar panel experience, while adding operational tools for multi-profile subscriptions, per-client controls, infrastructure visibility, smarter routing, and easier service management.

 The goal is to make daily operation cleaner, more flexible, and more reliable without making the panel unnecessarily complicated.